Smoother Everyday Life, the Better Quality of Life

 Funding: Ministry of Agriculture and Forestry of Finland / Makera

-The SAPE research project assesses the situation of sustainable development in rural areas in Finland.
+The SAPE research project assesses the state of sustainable development in rural areas in Finland.
 The work is based on the global (Agenda 2030) and national indicators for sustainable development.

 We examine the role, visibility and presence of rural areas in the national sustainable development policies and analyze the targets for sustainable development in the strategies of regions, communities and villages.